Terms and spelling

 driver licence – not driver license (note: licensed and licensing are correct)

-Don't apply Australian spelling to proper names or titles.
+Do not apply Australian spelling to proper names or official titles.

 Do